dec1costello/Golf/TOUR_Championship_2011/README.md

 ## [EDA](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/EDA.ipynb)

 I explore the data and start to feature engineer to help understand, clean, and refine the dataset.
 It guides model choice and assumption validation, while also revealing insights through visualization.
 By addressing data quality and understanding patterns early, here I establish a strong foundation for the rest of my project.
+For example, before making a model to look at SG at a shot level basis, we can analyize SG at a round, hole, and drive basis by find the average score to help us make assumptions later.

 ### [SG per Round](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/StrokesGainedPerRound.ipynb)